klebiedzinski/klebiedzinski/README.md

 # Hi, I'm [Karol](https://www.facebook.com/karol.lebiedzinski.98/) 👋

- I'm a second year CS student at Uniwersity of Gdańsk.
+ I'm a second year CS student at University of Gdańsk.

  Most of my repositories contain exercises from the university course.